SYLLABUS and other useful information

 |Iowa State University complies with the Americans with Disabilities Act and Sect 504 of the Rehabilitation Act.
 If you have a disability and anticipate needing accommodations in this course, please contact Philip Dixon within the first two weeks of the semester.
 Retroactive requests for accommodations will not be honored.
 Before meeting with me, you need to obtain a SAAR form with recommendations for accommodations from the Disability Resources Office, Room 1073, Student Services Building.
 Their telephone number is 515-294-7220.|

-online.
+to the Dean of Students Office.
 To clarify how this applies to

 your work in this class: |

 On homework assignments: I encourage you to help each other interpret the problems, write code, debug code, and interpret the output.
 You may share code, but I encourage you to understand that code even if you didn't write it.
 You are required to write your answers in your own words.

 On exams: You are to do all work individually.